mghpcsim/rtd-nese/docs/source/services.rst

 institutions already had this service.

 NESE Disk provides two options, block storage and Globus storage.
-The block storage service is used to provide NAS that is then available to be mounted on institutional resources such as campus HPC systems.
+The block storage service is used to provide network attached storage that is then available to be mounted on institutional resources such as campus HPC systems.
 The NESE Disk Globus service provides a data lake that is only available via Globus.
 No direct / command line access to NESE Disk-based Globus storage is available.